oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       </copy>
       ```

-      From the Visual Studio Code menu choose **File->Open Folder** and select the directory you created above.
+      From the Visual Studio Code menu, choose **File->Open Folder** and select the directory you created above.

       ![dotnet new console](images/dotnet-new-console.png "dotnet new console")